Horizontally affine functions on step-2 Carnot algebras: Abstract

 \section{Abstract}

-In this paper we introduce the notion of horizontally affine, $h$-affine in short, maps on step-two Carnot groups.
-When the group is a free step-two Carnot group, we show that such class of maps has a rich structure related to the exterior algebra of the first layer of the group.
-Using the known fact that arbitrary step-two Carnot groups can be written as a quotient of a free step-two Carnot group, we deduce from the free step-two case a description of $h$-affine maps in this more general setting, together with several characterizations of step-two Carnot groups where $h$-affine are affine in the usual sense, when identifying the group with a real vector space.
-Our interest for $h$-affine maps stems from their relationship with a class of sets called precisely monotone, recently introduced in the literature, as well as from their relationship with minimal hypersurfaces.
+In this paper we introduce the notion of horizontally affine, h-affine in short, function and give a complete description of such functions on step-2 Carnot algebras.
+We show that the vector space of h-affine functions on the free step-2 rank-$n$ Carnot algebra is isomorphic to the exterior algebra of $\R^n$.
+Using that every Carnot algebra can be written as a quotient of a free Carnot algebra, we shall deduce from the free case a description of h-affine functions on arbitrary step-2 Carnot algebras, together with several characterizations of those step-2 Carnot algebras where h-affine functions are affine in the usual sense of vector spaces.
+Our interest for h-affine functions stems from their relationship with a class of sets called precisely monotone, recently introduced in the literature, as well as from their relationship with minimal hypersurfaces.